SamikBose/MBC_MSM/README.md

 **Technical details -**

-*Contents:* Codes that can be used to build merging corrected time-lagged counts matrices, $\bf C$, following the method proposed in the MBC-MSM paper (link to pre-print XXX).
+*Contents:* Codes that can be used to build merging corrected time-lagged counts matrices, $\bf C$, following the method proposed in the MBC-MSM paper (link provided above).

 Software prerequisite: WEPY.